appliedbinf/CAMPneu/README.md

 conda install -c bioconda -c conda-forge appliedbinf::campneu
 ```

 ### NextFlow script step-by-step workflow:
+1. Taxonomic classification with Kraken2 to test for contaminants or erroneous data
+2. Quality score check is done using fastp and reads below the quality score of 30 are dropped
+3. Samtools Coverage is used to fail samples with coverages less than 10x
-1. De Novo Assembly raw reads: Raw reads are assembles using SPADES denovo assembler
+4. Raw reads are assembled using Unicycler denovo assembler.
-2. Estimation of best reference using FastANI: The assemblies generated in the steps above are then aligned to the type1 and type 2 references to infer the best reference/most similar type to the sample/isolate assembly
+5. Estimation of best reference using FastANI: The assemblies generated in the steps above are then aligned to the type1 and type 2 references to infer the best reference/most similar type to the sample/isolate assembly
-3. The raw reads are then aligned to the best reference using minimap2 to generate the sam alignment file.
+6. The raw reads are then aligned to the best reference using minimap2 to generate the sam alignment file.
-4. Sam files are then converted to bamfiles and sorted using samtools.
+7. Sam files are then converted to bamfiles and sorted using samtools.
-5. Freebayes is then used to detect genetic variants with respect to just one reference.
+8. Freebayes is then used to detect genetic variants with respect to just one reference.
-6. The snps in the vcf files generated in the freebayes process are then filtered to extract the snps from the 23S ribosomal RNA (the snps mentioned in the paper are in the 23s rRNA region)
+9. The snps in the vcf files generated in the freebayes process are then filtered to extract the snps from the 23S ribosomal RNA (the snps mentioned in the paper are in the 23s rRNA region)

 ### Required inputs:
 1. Illumina paired-end sequences
-2. Mpneumoniae Type 1(GCF_000027345.1) and Type 2 (GCF_001272835.1) reference files
-3. 23SsnpAnalysis.py: Python script for VCF manipulation and analysis
+2. 23SsnpAnalysis.py: Python script for VCF manipulation and analysis

 ### Additional scripts:
 **23SsnpAnalysis.py**: This scripts takes the output VCF files generated in the freebayes process and filters it to include snps in the 23S ribosomal RNA in the reference genomes.
 The scripts requires the co-ordinates of the ribosomal RNA region to subset the VCF file.
 The script also looks for a set of snps that are provided in a bed file.